 21 May Who’s in Charge of Your Staffing Firm’s Recruitment Marketing?

-There’s no other way to put it: competition for talent in 2018 is fierce.
+There’s no other way to put it: competition for talent is fierce.
 Especially in a hot sector like tech where two-thirds of employers say they are facing a moderate to extreme skills shortage, staffing firms are looking for a way to set themselves apart and send a clear message to candidates.
 Recruitment marketing can be that solution, but who takes ownership of it?
 Is it the c-suite?
 Is it the recruiting team?
 What about the marketing department?
 Since such an important strategy requires the participation of several different departments and roles, the answer isn’t so cut and dry.

 The President, Owner, or C-Suite